MihaiStreames/Tetris.Royale/readme.md

 sh ./scripts/find_dependencies.sh
 ```

 This script will install any necessary libraries and tools for the project.
-You will then need to setup the **environnement** to let the CMake know where your dependencies are:
+You will then need to set up the **environment** to let the CMake know where your dependencies are:

 ```sh
 sh ./lib/setup-env.sh